-75 DE: scrutiny reservation.
-FR: the revocation for public order should involve the pooling of information between MS. AT: add "to the community, the social peace or individuals" after "to the security".
+76 EL: reservation on the deletion (comment valid also for point (e)).
+FR: there is a need to further emphasise the need to exchange information (comment valid for points (d) and (e)).
+AT: add "to the community, the social peace or individuals" after "to the security".
 PRES: requests were expressed to reword this point to include "a danger to the security of any Member State".
 However, besides the practical difficulties that this would entail (a MS would need to check with all the other MS whether someone is a danger to their security), the text does not preclude a MS which receives a security notification from another MS, from applying this provision on the basis that the beneficiary would also represent a danger to the security of the MS where he or she is present (e.g. terrorist threat).
 The new text as proposed by the Presidency removes any reference to the Member State where he or she is present, thus making it easier to apply this provision in case a beneficiary is a threat to the security of another Member State, without placing an added administrative burden on national authorities.
 There is no need to extend the operational provision to other MS as the case law of the ECJ confirms that MS retain a certain discretion with regard to the notions of public order and public security and that they are allowed to define these, subject to the control of the Court, in accordance with national needs.
 In addition, the case law of the Court confirms that "national security" encompasses not only the notion of "internal security" but also "external security" and that the latter concept allows a MS to take into account its relations with third countries (Case C-367/89 Richardt, para.
-22; Case C-83/94 Leifer, para.
+22; Case C- 83/94 Leifer, para.
 26; Case C- 285/98 Kreil, para.
 17).
 This means that a MS is already under the current acquis allowed to take into account information received from another MS to determine in individual cases, whether a third state national or stateless person poses a risk to its national security, but is not obliged to do so.
-The reference in point (d) has been changed to align it with the rest of the Articles related to exclusion/withdrawal which refer to "serious reasons".
+In order to ensure more clarity in the text the wording has been changed from "danger to security" to "danger to national security".

-- (e) he or she, having been convicted by a final judgment of a particularly serious crime, constitutes a danger to the community of the Member State in which he or she is present;76 - (f) Article 23(2) is applied.77 - 2.
-In situations referred to in points (d) to (f) of paragraph 1, the determining authority may decide not to grant refugee status to a refugee, where such a decision has not yet been taken.78 - 3.
-Persons to whom points (d) to (f) of paragraph 1 or paragraph 2 apply shall be entitled to the rights set out in, or similar to, those set out in Articles 3, 4, 16, 22, 31, 32 and 33 of the Geneva Convention in so far as they are present in the Member State responsible that examined their application or granted them international protection.79
+- (e) he or she, having been convicted by a final judgment of a particularly serious crime, constitutes a danger to the community [...];77 - (f) Article 23(2) is applied.78 - 2. [...] - 3.
+Persons to whom points (d) to (f) of paragraph 1 or paragraph 2 apply shall be entitled to the rights set out in, or similar to, those set out in Articles 3, 4, 16, 22, 31, 32 and 33 of the Geneva Convention in so far as they are present in the Member State that examined their application or granted them international protection.79

-DE, FI: scrutiny reservation.
+FI: scrutiny reservation.
 AT: see comment regarding Art.
-12; should read as follows "(e) he or she, having been convicted by a final judgment of a particularly serious crime, or repeated crimes that may constitutes a danger to the security, to the community, the social peace or individuals the community of the Member State in which he or she is present;".
+12; should read as follows "(e) he or she, having been convicted by a final judgment of a particularly serious crime, or repeated crimes that may constitutes a danger to the security, to the community, the social peace or individuals the community of the Member State in which he or she is present;"; unclear what "particularly serious crime" means.
+COM: the notion comes from QD and Geneva Convention.
 PRES: see the explanation in the previous footnote.
+NL: no definition for "danger to the community" (comment valid also for Art.
+18 (1) (d)).
+COM: MS should assess what "danger to a community" represents; they enjoy discretion.